nrysnmz/java-practice/README.md

 # java-practice
-This is an arbitrary pointless change.
+This file shows the java practice.